cronos-labs/cronos-mainnet/README.md

-# Cronos Chain Mainnet
+# Cronos Chain Mainnet Beta

 This repo collects the genesis, configuration files and script for the Cronos chain mainnet.

 ## Getting Started

-To get started with the mainnet, see the [docs](https://cronos.crypto.org/docs/getting-started/cronos-mainnet.html).
+To get started with the Mainnet Beta , see the [docs](https://cronos.crypto.org/docs/getting-started/cronos-mainnet.html).

 ## Mainnet Status